unisdr/delta/_docs/security/api-key-user-relationship-guide.md

 ## Overview

-This document explains how API keys are linked to users in the DTS system and how this relationship affects key validity and management.
+This document explains how API keys are linked to users in the DELTA Resilience system and how this relationship affects key validity and management.

 ## API Keys and User Relationships

 ### Types of API Key Assignments

-In the DTS system, API keys can be:
+In the DELTA Resilience system, API keys can be:

 1. **Admin self-managed keys**: Created by an admin for their own use
 2. **User-assigned keys**: Created by an admin and assigned to a specific user